-(1) Students have a maximum of three attempts to pass each examination required for their studies.
+- (1) Students have a maximum of three attempts to pass each examination required for their studies.
 Once an examination has been passed, it may not be retaken.
 Two examination dates shall be offered for each examination in each module.
-The subject-specific provisions may specify exceptions for particular course forms.
+The subject-specific provisions may set forth exceptions for special types of courses, certain modules, or particular kinds of examinations.
 An examination that has not been passed should be repeated at the next possible examination date.
-If courses are offered at multiple times to students, students may only take the examination scheduled for their respective course.

-(2) Elective and required elective modules may be changed.
+If courses are offered at multiple times to students, students may only take the examination scheduled for their respective course. - (2) Elective and required elective modules may be changed.
 If an elective or required elective module is changed or no longer offered because of organizational reasons, examination attempts in other modules will not be counted.